All Episodes

 Just flood the zone.

-Every district next Tuesday, flood the zone.
+Every district, next Tuesday, flood the zone.

-Just not inside, just take him with you.
+Just take them with you.

 See what happens.